 You may have noticed in the comic that the example password has 28 bits of entropy while the passphrase has 44.
 Entropy just means the number of possibilities that an attacker would need to guess in order to crack a password or passphrase.

-For example, a recovery code on a qvault card has 16 characters, and each character has 58 possibilities.
+For example, imagine a password has 16 characters, and each character has 58 possibilities.
 This means that there are:

 58^16 = 16,400,152,899,115,243,850,138,976,256 possibilities.